“Producing more sustainable soy is the future of our company”

 Previous experience? • Before I started soy farming, I was active in organic farming (IBD certification).

-Help on the farm? • My parents, who are 73 and 72, still help with the sowing and the harvest, as do my brother and my husband Joval.
+Help on the farm? • My parents still help with the sowing and the harvest, as do my brother and my husband Joval.